NatashaCELloyd/NatashaCELloyd.github.io/index.md

 ---
 layout: page
-title: iPadazzle.co.uk
+title: iPadazzle
 ---

-A website for iPadazzle, an SHSK run ipad business!
+* **A website for iPadazzle, an SHSK run ipad business!
 On here you can...

 * See our full range of products.
 * Find our contact details to order products and request changes.